beawesome8/Inventory-Management-Simulation/README.md

 ## Parameters

--num_simulations: Number of simulations to run for each supplier.
+- num_simulations: Number of simulations to run for each supplier.

--num_days: Number of days to simulate in each simulation.
+- num_days: Number of days to simulate in each simulation.

--mean_demand: Mean daily demand for the product.
+- mean_demand: Mean daily demand for the product.

--std_demand: Standard deviation of the daily demand.
+- std_demand: Standard deviation of the daily demand.

--daily_holding_cost: Cost of holding one unit of inventory per day.
+- daily_holding_cost: Cost of holding one unit of inventory per day.

--daily_shortage_cost: Cost of shortage per unit per day.
+- daily_shortage_cost: Cost of shortage per unit per day.

--delivery_time: Dictionary containing the delivery times for different suppliers.
+- delivery_time: Dictionary containing the delivery times for different suppliers.

 ## Simulation Function